EmmaW74/100-days-of-code/log.md

 Day 28: 23 May 2021

 Today's progress: Sorted text on Welcome screen and finished border collision option so you can press B on the welcome screen to choose.
+Learned you need to check for key down in addition to which key otherwise you get multiple instances of the key press.

 Thoughts: Pleased with Welcome screen.
 Next need to look at check to stop prize appearing on top of snake.